lisamelton/video_transcoding/README.md

 However, you can change the "width" of main audio or additional audio output using the `--audio-width` option.
 There are three possible widths: `double`, `surround` and `stereo`.

-Use this command to treat any additional audio tracks just like the main audio track:
+Use this command to treat any other additional audio tracks just like the main audio track:

-    transcode-video --audio-width all=double "/path/to/Movie.mkv"
+    transcode-video --audio-width other=double "/path/to/Movie.mkv"

 Or use this command to make main audio output as a single track but still allow it in surround format:

-    transcode-video --audio-width 1=surround "/path/to/Movie.mkv"
+    transcode-video --audio-width main=surround "/path/to/Movie.mkv"

 If possible, audio is first passed through in its original format, providing that format is either AC-3 or AAC.
 This hardly ever works for Blu-ray Discs but it often will for DVDs and other random videos.

-However, you can copy the original audio track, provided HandBrake and your selected file format support it:
+However, you can still copy audio tracks and maintain their original format, provided HandBrake and your selected file format support it:

-    transcode-video --copy-audio 1 "/path/to/Movie.mkv"
+    transcode-video --copy-audio all "/path/to/Movie.mkv"

-The `--copy-audio` option doesn't implicitly add the audio track to be copied.
-The previous command works because `1` identifies the main audio track and it's included by default.
-To copy a different track, you must first add it:
+The `--copy-audio` option doesn't implicitly add audio tracks to be copied.
+Since only the main audio track is included by default, the previous command only tries to copy that track.
+To also copy another track, you must first add it:

-    transcode-video --add-audio 4 --copy-audio 4 "/path/to/Movie.mkv"
+    transcode-video --add-audio 4 --copy-audio all "/path/to/Movie.mkv"

 Be aware that copying audio tracks in their original format will likely defeat two very important goals of transcoding: portability and compression.